A-Nitram/Jaxxa-Rimworld/README.md

 -Reduced size of Laser Filler to better fill in tight spaces to remove useless geothermal vents.
 -Reworking Personal Shields
 --Will not require custom Pawns anymore
---I got part way through updating this when Latta uploaded an awsome mod with a bunch of assets and code I could use.
+--I got part way through updating this when Latta uploaded an awesome mod with a bunch of assets and code I could use.
 ---"Shooter's shield / Customizable personal shield" https://ludeon.com/forums/index.php?topic=10994.0 0.16.1
 -Changes To personal Shields
 --Renamed Personal shields to be "Nanite Shield Modulator"
----To better diferentiate between stock shields / shields added in other mods.
+---To better differentiate between stock shields / shields added in other mods.
 --Removed tags from personal shields to stop pawns from spawning with them initially
----Not that it did them much good because they wernt charged.
+---Not that it did them much good because they did not start charged.
---Changed layers Overhead, should now fit over armour --Require Personal shields to be fully charged before being brought online -
+--Changed layers Overhead, should now fit over armour --Require Personal shields to be fully charged before being brought on-line -
 ~~~